terjeio/ioSender/readme.md

 ![Easy configuration](Media/Sender3.png)

 Advanced grbl configuration with on-screen documentation.
-UI is dynamically generated from data in a file.
+UI is dynamically generated from data in a file and/or from the controller.
 <br><br>

 ![Probing options](Media/Sender4.png)